Scheduled MonumentsEnglandSwarthy Hill milefortlet 21, 80m south of the Saltpans, part of the Roman frontier defences along the Cumbrian coast

 What is Swarthy Hill milefortlet 21, 80m south of the Saltpans, part of the Roman frontier defences along the Cumbrian coast?

-Swarthy Hill milefortlet 21 is a Roman coastal defence installation situated on the Cumbrian coast near Saltpans in Cumberland, England.
+Swarthy Hill milefortlet 21 is a Roman coastal defence installation situated approximately eighty metres south of the Saltpans in Cumberland, forming part of the integrated frontier system that protected the north-western frontier of Roman Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015252.

 Who is responsible for protecting Swarthy Hill milefortlet 21, 80m south of the Saltpans, part of the Roman frontier defences along the Cumbrian coast?